 Initiative for Native Nation Relations

-2. Protection of wild rice beds and other sites sacred to the Ojibwe nations.
+2. Protecting of wild rice beds and other sites sacred.

 4. Mapping and measuring how disparities in access to credit and other banking services disproportionately affect Native communities.

-5. Facilitating connections between CSB/SJU and tribal schools to promote Native youth college access.
+5. Facilitating connections between CSB/SJU and Indigenous youth to promote Native youth college access.

-INNR is Directed by Dr. Theodor Gordon (Integrations Program).
+INNR is Directed by Dr. Theodor Gordon, who currently serves as the Joseph P. Farry Professor and is a faculty member in the Sociology Department.
 If you have any ideas or questions, please reach out to him at [email protected].